Nishef/Bank-Marketing/Bank Marketing Analysis Methods.md

 ## Bank Marketing Analysis Methods
-This code applies various data science methods to analyze bank marketing data.
+This code applies various data science methods to determine give loans to customers or not.
 The main methods used are:

 ### Data Loading and Exploration
 - pandas.read_csv() - Load data from CSV file into DataFrame